Jasmeet181/mediaportal-de-logos/README.md

-# Austrian, French, German and Swiss TV and radio logos for MediaPortal 1
+# Austrian, Belgian, Dutch, French, German and Swiss TV and radio logos for MediaPortal 1

 ## Introduction